czbiohub-sf/cerebra/README.md

 ### `find-peptide-variants`
 This module reports the peptide-level variations associated with each genomic variant.
-VCF records are converted to peptide-level variants, and then [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in acordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
+VCF records are converted to peptide-level variants, and then [ENSEMBL](https://uswest.ensembl.org/index.html) protein IDs, in accordance to the [HGVS](https://varnomen.hgvs.org/) sequence variant nomenclature.
-The output is a heirarchically ordered text file (CSV or JSON) that reports the the Ensemble protein ID and the gene associated with each variant, for each experimental sample.
+The output is a hierarchically ordered text file (CSV or JSON) that reports the Ensemble protein ID and the gene associated with each variant, for each experimental sample.
 The user again has the option of limiting the search space to variants also found in the [COSMIC](https://cancer.sanger.ac.uk/cosmic) database.
-This module also has an option to report the number of variant vs. wildtype reads found at each loci.
+This module also has an option to report the number of variant vs. wildtype reads found at each locus.

 Dependencies
 ------------
 `cerebra` depends on some (fairly standard) packages and libraries.
-Before installing it might be a good idea to make sure all of the requisite packages are installed on your system (_note:_ if installing with Docker you can skip this step).
+Before installing, it might be a good idea to make sure all of the requisite packages are installed on your system (_note:_ if installing with Docker you can skip this step).

 __MacOS Dependencies:__
 ```